-Chinese Communist Party (CCP) leader Xi Jinping will meet with his North Korean counterpart in Pyongyang next week, a rare trip that experts suggest was aimed at gaining leverage for a potential second summit with President Donald Trump.
+Chinese Communist Party (CCP) leader Xi Jinping will meet with his North Korean counterpart in Pyongyang next week, a rare trip that experts suggest is aimed at gaining leverage for a potential second summit with U.S. President Donald Trump.

-North Korea’s official Korean Central News Agency also announced Xi’s upcoming visit.
+North Korea’s state-run media outlet Korean Central News Agency also announced Xi’s upcoming visit.

 China’s Xi to Meet Kim Jong Un in Rare Trip to North Korea